-Plus a stocky South Carolinian named Felix Blanchard, and a Californian named Glenn Davis.
+One was a stocky South Carolinian named Felix Blanchard, the other a somewhat smaller Californian named Glenn Davis.
 Blanchard, nicknamed "Doc" because he was the son of a small-town doctor, would earn football immortality as "Mister Inside," combining with Davis, "Mister Outside," to form perhaps the most celebrated pair of runners in football history.

 Blanchard, called by Blaik 'the best-built athlete I ever saw,' was six-foot, 210, extremely strong, and capable of running a 10-flat 100-yard dash, an impressive speed for any football player in those days of cinder tracks.
 Blanchard originally enrolled at North Carolina, where his play as a freshman against the Tarheel varsity was so impressive that one observer, a former coach at Northwestern and Wisconsin, said, 'I have seen all the great fullbacks.
 This boy will be the greatest.'

-However, too heavy for his height to qualify for Carolina's V-12 (pilot training) service football program, he instead enlisted in the Army, and subsequently won an appointment to West Point, where in addition to being a bruising runner with great speed, he punted and kicked off, and was, in Blaik's words, 'a terrific blocker and tackler.'
+However, too heavy for his height to qualify for Carolina's V-12 (pilot training) service program, he instead enlisted in the Army, and subsequently won an appointment to West Point.
+There, in addition to being a bruising runner with great speed, he punted and kicked off, and on defense, in Blaik's words, he was 'a terrific blocker and tackler.'

 So loaded with talent was this team that Blaik had two equal units - one consisting mostly of plebes - that he used interchangeably.

-The Cadets opened the 1944 seasons with four lopsided wins, before having a mild scare, trailing Duke 7-6 at halftime, before earning a hard-fought 27-7 victory.
+The Cadets opened the 1944 season with four lopsided wins, before having a mild scare against Duke.
+Trailing the Blue Devils 7-6 at halftime, Army earning a hard-fought 27-7 victory.

 The real challenges - Notre Dame, Penn and Navy - lay ahead.
 No Blaik team had ever beaten any of the three.
 In fact, Blaik's teams had yet even to score against Notre Dame, and as for Navy, Army had now lost four straight to the Midshipmen.